Interstella55/hr-attrition-analysis/README.md

 This image shows the data model used in Power BI.
 The project follows a star schema design with one fact table and multiple dimension tables, making the data easier to analyze and maintain.

+## What I Learned

+Through this project, I improved my skills in SQL analysis, data modeling, and Power BI dashboard design.
+I learned how to identify key drivers of employee attrition and how to communicate insights using clear and interactive visuals.